 Indicators: Cessation 1.
 Is a personal interview of the beneficiary in most cases conducted in practice in the cessation procedure?
 Yes No 2.
 Does the law provide for an appeal against the first instance decision in the cessation procedure?
-3. Do beneficiaries have access to free legal assistance at first instance in practice?
-Yes (if risk of expulsion) With difficulty No
+3. Do beneficiaries have access to free legal assistance at first instance in practice? ☐ Yes (if risk of expulsion) ☐ With difficulty ☐ No

 Swedish legislation on cessation and revocation of status of international protection has changed since the implementation of relevant recast EU Directives.
 Relevant legislation can be found in Chapter 4 of the Aliens Act.
-There is no up-to-date English translation of the Aliens Act, but Sweden adheres to relevant EU legislation and national law.
+Sweden adheres to relevant EU legislation and national law.